ryjen/ryjen.github.io/content/things/index.md

 <h4><a href="https://www.docker.com">Docker and Containerization</a></h4>
 <p>
-While less secure than virtualization, it is fantastic for reproducible build environments
+While less secure than virtualization, it is good for testing on difference environments and simplifies builds/deployment.
 </p>

 <h4><a href="http://nanomsg.org">Nanomsg and Scalability Protocols</a></h4>